Multi-Task Federated Learning for Personalised Deep Neural Networks in Edge Computing: Related Work

 \subsection{Personalised Federated Learning}

 Several authors have considered the approach of `personalising' FL models in order to tailor model performance to non-IID user datasets.
-Previous works have taken approaches to this personalisation problem based on Meta-Learning, MTL, and other techniques.

-Fallah \textit{et al}. \cite{PerFLMAML} proposed using a Meta-Learning approach in order to train a global FL model that can be adapted with one training step to each user's dataset, named Per-FedAvg.
-This was achieved by adding the adaptation term typical of Meta-Learning to the FL client loss function.
-The authors show that Per-FedAvg gives good personalisation performance on MNIST and CIFAR10.
+Meta-Learning aims to train a model that is easy to fine-tune with few samples.
+Fallah \textit{et al}. \cite{PerFLMAML} proposed the Per-FedAvg algorithm based on Model Agnostic Meta-Learning (MAML), that adds a first-order adaptation term to the client loss functions, so they can be tuned to client datasets with one step.
+Jiang \textit{et al}. \cite{ImproveFLMAML} highlighted the connection between FedAvg and first-order MAML updates, and proposed a three-stage training algorithm to improve personalisation.

-The approach taken by Dinh \textit{et al}. \cite{Moreau} kept both a global model and a personalised model for each user.
-In their pFedMe algorithm, clients perform SGD on the personalised model, and update their copy of the global model in an outer loop. pFedMe was able to improve the maximum per-user accuracy on MNIST.
+Other authors propose training a combination of local and global models in FL to improve personalisation.
+Hanzely and Richt{\'a}rick \cite{FedLearnMixture} added a learnable parameter to allow clients to control the extent of local and global model mixing.
+Dinh \textit{et al}. \cite{Moreau} kept a global model and a personal model for each user, performing SGD on their personal model and then updating their copy of the global model in an outer loop.
+Huang \textit{et al}. \cite{PerCrossSiloFL} kept a local model on each client, and added a proximal term to client loss functions to keep these models close to a `personalised' cloud model, for the cross-silo FL setting.

-Smith \textit{et al}. \cite{FedMultiTaskLearn} proposed the MOCHA framework, which performs Federated MTL by presenting the MTL problem as a function of the model weight matrix and a relationship matrix.
-Their algorithm takes into account the heterogeneous hardware of clients, and only considers convex objectives, meaning MOCHA is not directly comparable to our MTFL scheme.
+Smith \textit{et al}. \cite{FedMultiTaskLearn} proposed MOCHA, which performs Federated MTL formulates FL as a function of the model weight matrix and a relationship matrix.
+Their algorithm takes into account the heterogeneous hardware of clients, meaning MOCHA is not directly comparable to our MTFL scheme.
+Recently, Dinh \textit{et al}. \cite{FedU} generalised MOCHA and other algorithms into the FedU framework, including proposing a decentralised version.

 Our work proposes a Multi-Task learning approach to achieve personalisation in FL (MTFL).
 We later show that our approach has substantial converge speed, personalisation performance, privacy and storage coast benefits compared to existing personalised FL algorithms.